If you're a creative type, I'm going to bet that you have plenty of ideas. You probably have ten new ideas for your craft business before breakfast.

 Consider the amount of money you will need to spend to develop the product.
 How much income will you need to invest in raw materials, tools, skill development, marketing opportunities...

 Consider loss of time when you consider risk.
 Your time is worth something.
 Give yourself a specific dollar per hour rate and determine the approximate amount of time you'd spend in activities like product development, production, sourcing materials, skill development.
-Think about time you'll spend developing and creating the product, launching, marketing, providing customer care, credit card collecting...
+Think about time you'll spend developing and creating the product, launching, marketing, providing customer care...
 All of that time carries value.

-So, instead of formulas, we're looking at it on a more general, broader scale.
-Trying to get a good grip on potential reward as well as potential risk, and then weighing these factors against each other.
+So, instead of formulas, we're looking at risk on a more general, broader scale, trying to get a good grip on potential reward as well as potential risk, and then weighing these factors against each other.

 Looking at the notes you made about the rewards and risks of each idea, consider the following: